Keith Coogan: Career

-In 1982, Coogan also appeared as 'William' in the adaptation of Ray Bradbury's All Summer in a Day that aired on the PBS series WonderWorks.

-He has also starred in films including Adventures in Babysitting, Cousins, Hiding Out, Cheetah, Toy Soldiers, Book of Love, and Don't Tell Mom the Babysitter's Dead, and straight-to-video releases such as Python, Soulkeeper, and Downhill Willie.
-He guest-starred on Joan of Arcadia and Married to the Kellys.
+His film work includes doing the voice of Young Tod, the fox, on The Fox and the Hound.
+He played Brad Anderson in Adventures in Babysitting, Crush Kane in Book of Love, and Willie Jones in Downhill Willie.
+Coogan also appeared in Cousins, Toy Soldiers, Don't Tell Mom the Babysitter's Dead, and In the Army Now.

-His theater credits include John Olive's The Voice of the Prairie, James McLure's Pvt.
-Wars, and an unfinished Louisville work by Marsha Norman, The Holdup.
+His theater credits include two James McLure plays – Pvt.
+Wars and The Agent.
+He was also in a work by Marsha Norman, The Holdup.
 All were performed at Timothy and Buck Busfield's "B" St. Theater in Sacramento, California, during the 1992 and 1993 seasons.

 In 2008, he worked in Dallas, Texas, on a short film, The Keith Coogan Experience.
 On January 1, 2010, Coogan started the "Monologue a Day Project", where he learns a monologue or other short piece every day, "as inspired by Julie & Julia", and posts the resulting video performance on blogspot.com.

 Coogan was featured in the minidocumentary, Simply Coogan – An Interview with Keith Coogan, released by Coogan on December 13, 2010, which coincided with his birthday celebrations.

 Coogan hosted "The Call Sheet" on the SkidRowStudios.com radio podcast network, an entertainment industry-based show that also covered tech news and politics.